-Six-year-old boy ‘stranded’ in Belgium returns to UK
+Six-year-old boy 'stranded' in Belgium returns home to UK

 "Whatever error has been made on whoever’s side, we must bring this child home now and reunite him with his worried mother," it added.

-“His immigration status should be sorted when he is on home soil with his mother Hawa.

-“All that matters is that we get a frightened six-year-old back to his mother.”
+"His immigration status should be sorted when he is on home soil with his mother Hawa...
+All that matters is that we get a frightened six-year-old back to his mother."

 A Home Office spokeswoman said Mohamed was taken out of the UK in July and was "unable to return as he did not hold a valid passport".